Radiologic Technology

 Accreditation

 The Southside College of Health Sciences School of Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-The current accreditation award is for 8 years until 2025.
+The current accreditation award is for eight years until 2025.
+Click here to go directly to the JRCERT webpage.

 JRCERT Standards for an Accredited Educational Program in Radiography and the avenue to pursue allegations of noncompliance with the Standards can be found utilizing the following information.